nrkno/core-components/packages/core-suggest/readme.md

 ```
 #### Live-region

-Core-suggest always notifies when suggestions are visible and status of filter by default.
-Sets `live-region-shown-label="Suggestions shown"` and `live-region-empty-label="No suggestions"` to get notifications when suggestions are shown and when suggestions-list is emptied by filter
+Modify the default notifications announced to screen readers when suggestions are visible, empty and filtered

 ```html
 <!--demo-->